Charlottesville mayor chides Trump, names victim of car ramming at white nationalist rally

-A day after a tense white nationalist gathering in his city turned deadly, Charlottesville Mayor Michael Signer expressed his displeasure with how Donald Trump carried himself during the 2016 presidential campaign.
+A day after a tense white nationalist gathering in his city turned deadly, Charlottesville, Virginia, Mayor Michael Signer expressed his displeasure with how Donald Trump carried himself during the 2016 presidential campaign.

-“Old saying: when you dance with the devil, the devil doesn’t change, the devil changes you,” Signer said on NBC's “Meet The Press” Sunday morning, explaining why he previously said on Saturday that he hopes President Trump “looks himself in the mirror and thinks very deeply about who he consorted with.”
+"Old saying: When you dance with the devil, the devil doesn't change.
+The devil changes you," Signer said Sunday morning on NBC's "Meet The Press," explaining why he had said on Saturday that he hopes President Trump "looks himself in the mirror and thinks very deeply about who he consorted with."

 "I think they made a choice in that campaign," Signer continued.
 "A very regrettable one, to really go to people's prejudices, to go to the gutter."

-Singer believes "these influences around the country, these anti-Semites, racists, Aryans, neo-Nazis, KKK," people who were "always in the shadows," have "been given a key and a reason to come into the light."
+Singer said "these influences around the country, these anti-Semites, racists, Aryans, neo-Nazis, KKK," people who were "always in the shadows," have "been given a key and a reason to come into the light."

-Gatherings of white nationalists violently clashed with counter-protesters on Saturday, and one person was killed and 19 others were injured when a car plowed through a crowd of counter-demonstrators.
+One person was killed and 19 others were injured when a car plowed through a crowd of counter-demonstrators as white nationalists violently clashed with counter-protesters on Saturday.

-President Trump is facing widespread criticism from both parties for suggesting that “many sides” were to blame for the violence in Charlottesville.
+Trump is facing widespread criticism from both parties for suggesting that "many sides" were to blame for the violence.

 The car crash was "a clear terrorist attack with a car used as a weapon," Signer said.

-Signer also released the name of the woman who killed when a driver rammed his car into a group of anti-racist protesters demonstrating against an alt-right and white nationalist rally.
+Signer also released the name of the woman who was killed when the driver rammed his car into the group of anti-racist protesters.
 He identified her as Heather Heyer, 32.

 He also mentioned the two state troopers who died in a helicopter crash near the demonstrations.

-"I have to start with a moment of reflection about our prayers going out to the families of Jay Cullen and Berke Bates, Virginia State Police," Singer said on the TODAY Show.
+"I have to start with a moment of reflection about our prayers going out to the families of Jay Cullen and Berke Bates, Virginia State Police," Signer said on NBC's TODAY.